Ots-Toch: Name

 Her name is also written Ots-toch.
 As with so much of her life, the source for this name is unknown; contemporary records of New Netherland do not mention it.
 The name does not appear on paper until the 19th century.

 Personal life

 Her father was Jacques Hartell, a French trader, who married a Mohawk woman who owned Hog Island near Schenectady, New York, circa 1620.
 The couple had two daughters, Ots-toch and Kenutje.
+A paternal lineage identifying Jacques Hartell as her father has been identified by Cynthia Brott Biasca's article "Jacques Hertel and the Indian Princesses" as unsupported by any 17th century primary sources.

 Ots-Toch was near Canajoharie, New York, though according to some assessments of her life story, she was born considerably earlier.

 She married Dutch settler Cornelis Antonissen Van Slyke and founded the Van Slyke family in New Netherland.

 The couple had three sons and at least two daughters.
 Her son Jacques Van Slyck inherited land from Ots-toch.

 She died in 1646.
 Ots-Toch and Cornelise had at least three children who survived to adulthood and served as interpreters between the Mohawk nation and the Dutch, including Jacques Cornelius Van Slyck (Itsychosaquachka), Marten Maurice van Slyck, and Hillitie.